victordias/node-red-contrib-moleculer/README.md

 # node-red-contrib-moleculer
 Node Red client for Moleculer with events, emit, call, request and response support.

+**Fork of node-red-contrib-moleculer to support moculer 0.14 version**

 # Install Instructions

 On ~/.node-red folder: